dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/scaffolding/index.md

 ### Provider name

 The second argument is the provider name.
 The provider name is typically the same as the provider's NuGet package name.
-For example, for SQL Server or Azure SQL, use "Microsoft.EntityFrameworkCore.SqlServer".
+For example, for SQL Server or Azure SQL, use `Microsoft.EntityFrameworkCore.SqlServer`.

 ## Command line options